-Construction of the Project is subject to ordinary risks associated with new construction, such as risks of noncompletion and delays due to a variety of factors, including, among other things, site difficulties, necessary design changes or final detailing, labor shortage or strife, delays in and shortages of materials, weather conditions, fire, and casualty.
+Construction of the Project is subject to ordinary risks associated with new construction, such as risks of noncompletion and delays due to a variety of factors, including, among other things, timing of negotiations of the construction contract, site difficulties, necessary design changes or final detailing, labor shortage or strife, delays in and shortages of materials, weather conditions, fire, and casualty.
 Any delays in construction may adversely impact the University's ability to complete the Project by the expected completion date.